hamishwillee/dronecode_csd_dsk/en/guide/deploying_on_aero.md

 cd ..
 ```

-After that, keep following the guide from: https://github.com/intel-aero/meta-intel-aero/wiki/Quickstart-Guide#set-environment to build and flash the image.
+After that, keep following the guide from: [meta-intel-aero > Quickstart > set-environment](https://github.com/intel-aero/meta-intel-aero/wiki/Quickstart-Guide#set-environment) to build and flash the image.

 Now it is necessary to boot Aero board and set up an ssh connection with your computer, following information on https://github.com/intel-aero/meta-intel-aero/wiki/Functionality#wi-fi

 ## Copy camera-streaming-daemon to Aero board

-After building camera-streaming-daemon following information on [Quickstart Guide](Quickstart-Guide), copy the binary to the board:
+After building camera-streaming-daemon following information on [Quickstart — Intel Aero](../getting_started/quick_start_intel_aero.md), copy the binary to the board:
 ```
 scp camera-streaming-daemon 192.168.1.1:
 ```